g7eternal/ext-artifact-fixer/README.md

 + By channel name: you can specify channel names where extension will be enabled automatically.
 + By stream tags: type one or several tags, and when you open a stream with at least one of these tags present - extension will be enabled automatically.

+## For streamers
+Your channel can be added to the "verified" list if you wish to utilize this extension.
+This means the extension will work automatically for every user in your channel.

+Please email me at *artifact-drm[at]g7eternal.com*, and include your channel name in the message.

 ## Feedback
 Have any questions?
 Or a suggestion maybe?
 [Submit a ticket](https://github.com/g7eternal/ext-artifact-fixer/issues)